 Christmas stockings.

-Lots of people are hoping Santy Claus stops by with a few treats, I guess.
+People of all ages are hoping Santa Claus stops by with a few treats.

 Sweater to Christmas Stocking in 12 Easy Steps!